Feb 2018-Present: Research Associate, Research Unit, Royal College of Physicians and Surgeons of Canada.

-Jan 2016-Present: Centre for Health Education Scholarship (CHES), Faculty of Medicine, University of British Columbia
+Jan 2016-Feb 2018: Postdoctoral Fellow, Centre for Health Education Scholarship (CHES), Faculty of Medicine, University of British Columbia

-In my current role, I design, conduct, and disseminate research in the field of health professions education.
-For more information on my current work, see my Research page.
-I also do some teaching related to the Clinical Educator Fellowship Program at CHES.
+In this role, I designed, conducted, and disseminated research in the field of health professions education, supervised by Dr. Kevin Eva.
+I also taught in the Clinical Educator Fellowship Program at CHES.

-Aug 2015-May 2016: Educational Policy Studies, Faculty of Education, University of Alberta.
+Aug 2015-May 2016: Sessional Instructor, Educational Policy Studies, Faculty of Education, University of Alberta.

 In this role I helped develop and delivered courses within a post-graduate certificate program on teaching and learning in higher education.
 This formal certificate is offered to graduate students and faculty members across the U of A; it aims to prepare participants with knowledge and skills for teaching in higher education.
 My role included designing and delivering courses on learning theory and teaching philosophies (EDPS 560), and instructional design theory and models (EDPS 561).
 For more information, see my Teaching.

-May 2015-Aug 2015: Department of Surgery, Faculty of Medicine and Dentistry, University of Alberta.
+May 2015-Aug 2015: Teaching Assistant, Department of Surgery, Faculty of Medicine and Dentistry, University of Alberta.

 Teaching Assistant to Dr. Jonathan White